 Existing Access And Classic Account Loans Will Continue To Be Protected By Safeguard Provision Fund Until 2022

-While the future discontinuation of the Safeguard Fund is bad news for lenders’, at least the fund will continue to cover existing loans until their maturity.
-Also, existing customers are able to buy Safeguard protected loans through their existing Access and Classic accounts up until December 2017.
+While the discontinuation of the Safeguard Fund is bad news for lenders, at least the fund will continue to cover existing loans until their maturity in 2022.

 Information And Loan Transparency

-Some peer to peer companies aren’t very transparent with regards to statistics, loans books and data.
+Some peer to peer lending companies aren’t very transparent when it comes to statistics, loan books and data.
 Zopa, however, is quite the opposite providing full statistics and data.
-You can view your loan book here:
+You can view Zopa’s entire loan book here.

 This page shows you how many borrowers have missed payments: